 - What do we do if someone does something in violation of the Team Code of Conduct or Team Constitution?

-- How do I check someone’s intention if I think they are doing something that I think will not result in a positive outcome?
+- How do I check someone’s intention if I think they are doing something that I believe will not result in a positive outcome?

 - How do we meet the needs of those who lose votes and get them to support the decision of the team?